 One of the qualities of the French country farmhouse aesthetic that makes it so captivating and charming are the unique and original pieces that can be found mixed in with the domestic décor.
 Think mismatched plates, chairs from different periods tucked under the same table, and containers that are full of character.

-Dive into the online treasure trove at Chez Pluie - you never know what you might find - an antique sheep bell from Provence (pictured above) or nine bushy antique paint brushes (pictured below), for example?
+Dive into the online treasure trove at Chez Pluie—you never know what you might find—a charming French goat's bell from Provence (pictured above), or a rare antique grain-measuring wooden vessel (pictured below), for example?

 5. Delightfully distressed décor